cjratcliff/ml-compiled/docs/loss_functions.rst

 _____________
 If :math:`y = 0` we want to make :math:`d(x_1,x_2)` as large as possible to minimize the loss.
 However, beyond the threshold for classifying the example as a negative increasing this distance will not have any effect on the accuracy.
 The margin ensures this intuition is reflected in the loss function.
 Using the margin means increasing :math:`d(x_1,x_2)` beyond :math:`m` has no effect.

-There is no margin for when :math:`y = 1` since that is naturally bounded by 0.
-With the Euclidean distance a lower distance is not possible.
+There is no margin for when :math:`y = 1`.
+This case is naturally bounded by 0 as the Euclidean distance cannot be negative.

 Example paper
 _____________